-You’ll be glad to know that a team of medical oncologists-hematologists with the renowned Massachusetts General Cancer Center provide care right here everyday at Emerson Hospital.
+You will be glad to know that a team of medical oncologists-hematologists with the renowned Massachusetts General Cancer Center provide care right here everyday at Emerson Hospital.

 So you can get the expert cancer-fighting treatment you need, close to home and family.

 The medical oncology/hematology treatments we provide at Emerson